WELCOME AND INTROS

 By Sylvie di Giusto, Founder, Executive Image Consulting

-Meeting planners, event hosts or audience members make very quick decisions about us.
+People whom we meet make quick decisions about us.
 Should they hire us?
 Trust us?
 Buy something from us?
-It takes a blink of an eye and like it or not, you are going to be judged.
-Because our brains are built to size each other up quickly and even if there is lots of evidence to the contrary, others will stay attached to their initial impressions.
-The good thing is that this impression is something you can control, and at our next chapter meeting Sylvie will show us how we can inﬂuence the message we send to others.
+It takes a blink of an eye and like it or not, you are going to be judged because our brains are built to size each other up quickly.
+And even if there is lots of evidence to the contrary, our brains will be attached to our initial impressions.
+The good thing is that this impression is something you can control, and Sylvie will show you how you can inﬂuence the message you send to others.
 It's a combination of your dress, your attitude, how you communicate and how you present yourself on the Internet.
-These are all things that you can shape and mold to work in your and your brand's favor, and help you to become the successful speaker, trainer or consultant that you deserve to be.
-Sylvie will also provide a behind-the-scenes look into her business and share tools and techniques that have helped her to establish her brand and business online.
+These are all things that you can shape and mold to work in your and your company's favor, and help you to become the leader that you deserve to be.

 OPENING RECEPTION / DINNER